RichardKnop/go-oauth2-server/README.md

 http://tools.ietf.org/html/rfc6749#section-6

-Let's say you have created a new access token using client or user credentials grant type.
+Let's say you have obtained an access token previously.
 The response included a refresh token which you can use to get a new access token before your current access token expires.

 ```
 $ curl localhost:8080/oauth2/api/v1/tokens \